geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 I don't understand what you'd have to change.
 Split one global into two.
 For what?
 For the GPU thing?

 ##### **Chenyu** [[00:34:09](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2049)]
-Yeah, for the GPU because the size is...
+Yeah, for the GPU because the size is..

 ##### **Geohot** [[00:34:12](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2052)]
 Yeah, if you're just doing that for the GPU, you can do that literally at the last minute.
 You don't need to do that in the kernel API.
 That's already removed.
 I moved all that to later.
 Okay, so if you have a range that's too big and can't fit in your global dimension and you want to split it across two global dimensions, when you remap the ranges to specials, you can just map them however you want.
 It doesn't matter and then run sim again and it'll clean up whatever things there are.
 Okay, this is already dealt with.
 The GPU thing should be dealt with at a completely different layer of abstraction than the ranges.